-Lauren Rowles is set to make her Paralympic debut at the Rio 2016 Games – just over a year after taking up the sport.
+Lauren Rowles made her Paralympic debut at the Rio 2016 Games just over a year after taking up the sport.

 The former wheelchair athlete first tried rowing in early 2015 after a chance meeting with GB Rowing Team staff at Stoke Mandeville Sports Centre.